the-zomg/Synthetic-Population-MCMC/README.md

 ## Contents

-Code: Implementation of IPF, MCMC, and SEIR-ABM models.
+Code: Implementation of MCMC for SEIR-ABM models.

 Data: Synthetic population datasets and validation metrics.